Diesel Workers Union

 The Diesel Workers Union is an Independent Union with a eighty-one (81) year history.
 In the 1970s we represented approximately seventy two hundred (7200) members under one contract.
-We now have approximately sixteen hundred (1600) members in three Contracts, Base Business,(Fuel Systems Plant, Columbus Engine Plant, Seymour Engine Plant and Global Integrated System Facilities) Midrange Engine Plant, (Walesboro) and Light Duty Diesel,(located in Columbus Engine Plant).
+We now have approximately seventeen hundred (1700) members in three Contracts, Base Business,(Fuel Systems Plant, Columbus Engine Plant, Seymour Engine Plant and Global Integrated System Facilities) Midrange Engine Plant, (Walesboro) and Light Duty Diesel,(located in Columbus Engine Plant).

-We have around of twenty (20) Shop Stewards.
+We have around of twenty-two (22) Shop Stewards.

 We have one (1) Chief Shop Steward/Grievance Committeeman.